sanskaarz/LearnJS/README.md

 <script src="filename.js"></script>
 ```

-This concludes the LearnJS summary of fundamental JavaScript concepts and syntax.
+This concludes the summary of fundamental JavaScript concepts and syntax.
+Feel free to revisit any section as needed to reinforce your understanding.
+Happy coding!🪴🚀